| Integrated design examples | Ecological design photos | Consulting | Ecological design Q&A | Free Newsletter

 Originally loose sheets in the Builders' Greywater Info Toolkit, then much more material added to make the Building Professional's Greywater Guide, then basically just a name change to the current format.
 Minor improvements and additions from printing 1 to 8.

-9th printing has four pages of new information including new information on treatment effectiveness vs. wastewater application depth (jpeg graphic, 300k), and new legal information.
+9th printing has four pages of new information including new information on Treatment vs application depth-pdf (jpeg graphic, 300k), and new legal information.

 10th printing incorporates Arizona and New Mexico greywater laws, suggested improvements and considerations.

 Branched drain greywater systems